 Refill Not Landfill

-This APRIL commit to REFILL, NOT LANDFILL
+This APRIL we committed to REFILL, NOT LANDFILL

 Reduce, REUSE, Recycle!
-During the month of April, we are asking you to focus your attention on the Second “R” and look for opportunities to REUSE.
+During the month of April, we asked you to focus your attention on the Second “R” and look for opportunities to REUSE.
 Reusing items to shrink or eliminate the amount of waste that gets landfilled is becoming more important as we look to the future of waste disposal.

-Take the Refill NOT Landfill Pledge
+Refill NOT Landfill Pledge

 Reusing is Easy